 -

-- If you're using the CLI, you can use a Google Drive or Dropbox share link directly β the CLI will convert the share link to a direct download link automatically.
+- CLI: Use a Google Drive or Dropbox share link directly — the CLI converts it to a direct download link automatically.
 Make sure the file is set to "Anyone with the link can view."
 Very large files may not work due to Google's virus scan blocking the download.

 - Job history is only available for 30 days.
-You can look up any import or edit job for up to 30 days after it ran.
-After that, it's no longer accessible β so if you need to keep records, save your job details as you go.
+Look up any import or edit job for up to 30 days after it ran.
+After that, it's no longer accessible — so if you need to keep records, save your job details as you go.

 For updates and discussion, join the Descript API Discord.